 Involva (1995)

-Adam Chodzko drew a wooded glade onto a found scrap of formica veneered kitchen cupboard door.
-A photograph of this drawing was then placed as an advertisement in Experience sex-contact magazine with the request to ‘join me here‘.
-The advertisement attracted responses in the form of a series of letters which were then photographed illuminated by patches of sunlight at the base of trees within a woodland glade at sunset.
+Adam Chodzko made a pencil drawing of an idyllic woodland glade on a found scrap of formica veneered kitchen cupboard door.
+He then placed a photograph of this drawing as an advertisement in Experience sex-contact magazine (a pre-internet form of ‘hookup’ sites) with the request to ‘join me here‘.
+The advertisement attracted responses in the form of a series of letters which Chodzko then photographed, illuminated by patches of sunlight at the base of trees within a woodland glade at sunset.

-The source of the drawing was from a mural catalogue that produced large scale photographic images of idyllic natural scenes to decorate interior walls.
-The same mural also appears on the walls of a room in the Nic Roeg film “The Man Who Fell to Earth” when David Bowie, an alien, is incarcerated for intrusive medical experimentation.
+The source of Chodzko’s drawing was from a mural catalogue that produced large scale photographic images of idyllic natural scenes to decorate interior walls.
+The same mural image also appears in Nic Roeg’s film “The Man Who Fell to Earth” (1976) on the walls of a room where David Bowie, who plays an alien, is incarcerated during intrusive medical experimentation.

 “…a fake landscape attempting to push its way from fantasy into reality, through the vehicle of a magazine in which people vainly try to turn their fantasies into reality on a regular basis.
 But where are we meant to meet?
 At this imaginary location, or at the drawing?”

-The work was exhibited in two stages, acknowledging the phases of its process; initially Act I (eg: for Zombie Golf, 1995, BANK, London), and then Acts I & II together (eg; Liquor, (2001) Trafo Galeria, Budapest).
+The work was exhibited in two stages, acknowledging the phases of its process; initially Act I (eg: for Zombie Golf, (1995), BANK, London, 21 Days of Darkness: Group Exhibition (1996), curated by Toby Webster, Transmission Gallery, Glasgow), and then Acts I & II together (eg; Liquor, (2001) Trafo Galeria, Budapest).

 Meetings of people with stammers to describe a fire (1999 – ongoing)